ljw1004/roslyn/docs/specs/feature - arbitrary async returns - discussion.md

 The tricky scenario is this:

-1. Using C#6 we write two overloads, and overload resolution prefers one candidate.
+1. Using C#6 we write two overloads, and overload resolution prefers one applicable candidate.
 2. Still using C#6, we upgrade one of our library references to a new version in which a type now becomes tasklike.
 3. We upgrade to C#7, and our existing code either starts to break with an ambiguity error, or picks a different overload altogether.